-The Lloyd’s Register Foundation, Heritage & Education is a public-facing library and archive holding material concerning over 250 years of marine and engineering science and history.
+The Lloyd’s Register Foundation, Heritage & Education Centre is a public-facing library and archive holding material concerning over 250 years of marine and engineering science and history.
 The Centre is a part of the Lloyd’s Register Foundation and is focused on enhancing public education and research in a number of areas, from maritime history to STEM disciplines.

 Based at 71 Fenchurch Street London, the Centre’s library is open from Monday to Friday.
 Visitors to the Centre can access our unique library of over 59,000 items – all for free.
 Resources in the library include a complete collection of the Lloyd’s Register of Ships and Yachts, wreck books and staff journals.
 Search our library catalogue for more information.